Lagrangian constant cycle subvarieties in Lagrangian fibrations: Introduction

-Using the axioms of the Bloch-Beilinson conjecture, the surjectivity of the above map is proved in~\cite{VoisinHKcoisotp} to be a consequence of the following conjecture: \begin{conj}[\cite{VoisinHKcoisotp}] Let $X$ be a projective hyper-Kähler manifold of dimension $2n$.
-The dimension of the set of points in $X$ whose rational orbit has dimension $\ge i$ is $2n-i$. \end{conj} We refer to~\cite{VoisinHKcoisotp} for more details on Voisin's circle of ideas for studying the splitting property of the Bloch-Beilinson filtration on $\CH_0(X)$.
-When $i = n$, Conjecture~\ref{conjccs} is equivalent to the existence of constant cycle subvarieties of $X$ of dimension $n$ (which are necessarily Lagrangian, by Roitman-Mumford's theorem) and one would expect to recover the conjectural canonical zero-cycle for any projective hyper-Kähler manifolds $X$ by taking the class of a point in any of these constant cycle Lagrangian subvarieties, hence the second generalization of $o_S$.
+Using the axioms of the Bloch-Beilinson conjecture, the surjectivity of the above map is proven in~\cite{VoisinHKcoisotp} to be predicted by the following conjecture: \begin{conj}[\cite{VoisinHKcoisotp}] Let $X$ be a projective hyper-Kähler manifold of dimension $2n$.
+For any $0 \le i \le n$, the dimension of the set of points $S_iX \subset X$ whose rational orbit has dimension $\ge i$ is $2n-i$. \end{conj} We refer to~\cite{VoisinHKcoisotp} for more details on Voisin's circle of ideas for studying the splitting property of the Bloch-Beilinson filtration on $\CH_0(X)$.
+Note that by~\cite[Theorem 1.3]{VoisinHKcoisotp}, we always have $S_iX \le 2n-i$.
+So when $i = n$, Conjecture~\ref{conjccs} is equivalent to the existence of constant cycle subvarieties of $X$ of dimension $n$ (which are necessarily Lagrangian, by Roitman-Mumford's theorem~\cite[Proposition 10.24]{VoisinII}) and one would expect to recover the conjectural canonical zero-cycle for any projective hyper-Kähler manifold $X$ by taking the class of a point in any of these constant cycle Lagrangian subvarieties, hence the second generalization of $o_S$.

 In general it is difficult to construct Lagrangian constant cycle subvarieties.
-However, if $X$ admits a Lagrangian fibration $\pi : X \to B$, we prove in Section~\ref{sec-ex} the following theorem, which proves in particular Conjecture~\ref{conjccs} in the case $i = n$ for every Lagrangian fibration.
+However, if $X$ admits a Lagrangian fibration $\pi : X \to B$ (\emph{i.e.} a surjective holomorphic map to a projective variety $B$ whose general fiber is a connected Lagrangian submanifold), we prove in Section~\ref{sec-ex} the following theorem, which proves in particular Conjecture~\ref{conjccs} in the case $i = n$ for every Lagrangian fibration.